LAbyOne/OpenCoreThemes/README.md

 # Opencore
 ![Screenshot](Opencore/screenshot.png)

+Into Opencore background folder contains 3 colors variations

 # Circle
 ![Screenshot](Circles/screenshot.png)

 Icons for most systems

-background folder contains 3 colors variations

 # Notice
 for some extra icons to show up as they are into the folder